John Kerry: Sponsorship of legislation

+Presidential politics

 2004 presidential campaign

 In the 2004 Democratic presidential primaries, John Kerry defeated several Democratic rivals, including Sen. John Edwards (D-North Carolina), former Vermont Governor Howard Dean and retired Army General Wesley Clark.
 His victory in the Iowa caucuses is widely believed to be the tipping point where Kerry revived his sagging campaign in New Hampshire and the February 3, 2004, primary states like Arizona, South Carolina and New Mexico.
 Kerry then went on to win landslide victories in Nevada and Wisconsin.
 Kerry thus won the Democratic nomination to run for President of the United States against incumbent George W. Bush.
 On July 6, 2004, he announced his selection of John Edwards as his running mate.
 Democratic strategist Bob Shrum, who was Kerry's 2004 campaign adviser, wrote an article in Time magazine claiming that after the election, Kerry had said that he wished he had never picked Edwards, and that the two have since stopped speaking to each other.
 In a subsequent appearance on ABC's This Week, Kerry refused to respond to Shrum's allegation, calling it a "ridiculous waste of time".

 During his bid to be elected president in 2004, Kerry frequently criticized President George W. Bush for starting the Iraq War.
 While Kerry had initially voted in support of authorizing President Bush to use force in dealing with Saddam Hussein, he voted against an $87 billion supplemental appropriations bill to pay for the subsequent war.
 His statement on March 16, 2004, "I actually did vote for the $87 billion before I voted against it", helped the Bush campaign to paint him as a flip-flopper and has been cited as contributing to Kerry's defeat.

 On November 3, 2004, Kerry conceded the race.
 Kerry won 59.03 million votes, or 48.3 percent of the popular vote; Bush won 62.04 million votes, or 50.7 percent of the popular vote.
 Kerry carried states with a total of 252 electoral votes.
 One Kerry elector voted for Kerry's running mate, Edwards, so in the final tally Kerry had 251 electoral votes to Bush's 286.
+He was the first Democrat since Michael Dukakis in 1988 to lose the popular vote in a presidential election, and he was also the last Democrat until Kamala Harris in 2024 to do so.